 Here are 8 of the most common reasons for a career change:

-• Misalignment with dreams: Perhaps you set aside your dreams in favor of job security.
+- Misalignment with dreams: Perhaps you set aside your dreams in favour of job security.
 However, as the years pass, these dreams may feel more distant.
 If your current job doesn’t align with your aspirations, it’s worth reconsidering your career path.

 How can you change careers?